pie-bro/Codecadmy/Analyze Data with SQL/Q&A.md

 The ALTER statement is used to modify ![#1589F0](https://placehold.it/15/1589F0/000000?text=+)columns![#1589F0](https://placehold.it/15/1589F0/000000?text=+).
 With ALTER, you can add columns, remove them, or even modify them.
 The UPDATE statement is used to modify ![#1589F0](https://placehold.it/15/1589F0/000000?text=+)rows![#1589F0](https://placehold.it/15/1589F0/000000?text=+).
 However, UPDATE can only update a row, and cannot remove or add rows.

-The DELETE FROM statement deletes one or more rows from a table.
-SQL is case-insensitive for text values.

 Question
 Can we alias multiple columns in a single query?